mattj23/Blazor3D/README.md

 You can find the documentation and examples of using Blazor3D [here](https://github.com/HomagGroup/Blazor3D)

+# Changes from Original HomagGroup/Blazor3D
+* Added support for ShaderMaterial to allow for custom fragement/vertexShader
+* Added support RawBufferGeometry to allow for setting of vertices/indices directly
+* Added support for changing position/rotation/scale of objects based on uuid without rebuilding scene

 ## Build Instructions
 ### Build the Javascript bundle using webpack
 * From a node.js command prompt, navigate to `Blazor3D-Core\src\javascript`